Bitcoin is volatile?

 BTC Expenses USD Expenses Global Difference Monthly Difference

-2 Saving in BTC or in USD?
+2.1 Savings in BTC or in USD?

 Here we compare the value of the savings in both cases expressed in USD.